Why should I upgrade my VB 6.0 applications to .NET?

 There are differences between both languages that you should analyze.
 For example, if most of your developers have been working with VB 6.0 they will probably feel more comfortable moving to VB.NET.
 On the other hand, if you have a Java or C++ code base coexisting with your VB applications, it might be better to migrate your VB6 systems to C#, a language that is more familiar to programmers exposed to other object oriented languages due to its syntax, constructions and usability.

-Also, if you are considering web enabling your application or moving into the cloud at some point, we currently have a solution that migrates from C# to Silverlight or to Windows Azure (it can be done directly from VB6 too), choosing C# will provide you with more more options in the future.
+Also, if you are considering web enabling your application or moving into the cloud at some point, we currently have a solution that migrates from C# to Web using Angular and ASP.Net Core, choosing C# will provide you with more more options in the future.

 Should I migrate directly from VB 6.0 to C#, or is it reasonable to use a 2-step strategy (VB6 –> VB.NET –> C#)?